the Build it and they will ball

 The mission of the Kevin Durant Charity Foundation (KDCF) is to enrich the lives of at-risk youth from low-income backgrounds through educational, athletic, and social programs.

 The KDCF is an IRS-designated 501(c)(3) public charity.

 BUILD IT AND THEY WILL BALL

-In 2015, NIKE, Inc., Kevin Durant, and the KDCF partnered to create the BUILD IT AND THEY WILL BALL Courts Renovation Initiative to increase the number of high quality basketball courts accessible to underprivileged youth across the United States and internationally.
-BUILD IT AND THEY WILL BALL will propel the mission of the KDCF to enrich the lives of youth from low-income backgrounds through various educational and athletic programs.
+In 2015, Kevin Durant and the KDCF created the BUILD IT AND THEY WILL BALL Courts Renovation Initiative to increase the number of high quality basketball courts accessible to underprivileged youth across the United States and internationally.
+BUILD IT AND THEY WILL BALL propels the mission of the KDCF to enrich the lives of youth from low-income backgrounds through various educational and athletic programs.

-Trips abroad to Asia and Europe have also inspired Durant to connect internationally with the next generation leading the game.
+Durant's global travels have inspired him to connect with the next generation leading the game.
 The following cities have benefited from this initiative:

 - Berlin, Germany (2015)

 - Austin, TX (2016)